ngntrgduc/movies-manager/README.md

   stats   Show statistics for the movie data.
 ```

-## TODO
-- [ ] Switch to SQLite
-    - [ ] cache_resource for database connection
-    - [ ] Allow multiline note
-    - [ ] Backup mechanism
-    - [ ] Delete/Edit specific genre
-- [ ] Add input validation for Add and Edit page
-- [ ] Movies recommendation using ML + Model Compression
-- [ ] Calling LLM API for smart summarize like: total watched time,... using name and year field
-  - [ ] As a chatbot interface?

 #### Happy watching 😄.
 But remember that movies are also a form of escapism 😢.